Characters of the Guilty Gear series: Reception

 The characters have often been noted as the best element of the Guilty Gear series.
 IGN said all the characters are very distinguishable and interesting, and remarked they "doesn't feel repetitive, even after dozens of hours of play", citing them as the reason that separates Guilty Gear from other fighting games.
 IGN also mentioned the character's play styles are "even more divergent" than their appearances.
 Game Informer stated "character complexity and unique visual design" have become hallmarks of Guilty Gear.
 GameSpy cited the characters as one of three reasons Guilty Gear X is "hands-down the best 2D fighting game" as of 2001, remarking that "[t]he difference in style for each character is profound".
 They also stated that it "has some of the coolest character designs ever seen in a game", and "one of the best casts of characters ever assembled in a fighter."
 GameSpot called them "unique character" and described their move-sets as "sometimes-bizarre".
-IGN called them "the best [...] outside Capcom/SNK", and GameSpot found they "truly awesome", noting their diversity "keeps Guilty Gear fresh".
+IGN called them "the best [...] outside Capcom/SNK", and GameSpot found them "truly awesome", noting their diversity "keeps Guilty Gear fresh".
 Allgame declared "superb is the only way to describe them", asserting they are all "pretty original".
 GamePro praised the characters' uniqueness as each have "distinct looks and strategies."

 While some characters have been criticized for being "generic", "typical characters", and "unoriginal" the cast of characters in overall have also been generally described with adjectives such "bizarre", "quirk", and "crazy", with IGN noting that the series' cast makes "the biggest freak show" of Capcom, Darkstalkers, "look like a Saturday morning cartoon".
 Game Informer dubbed the cast "a roster of startling characters that would make Vincent Price whimper like a kitten."
 GameNOW even stated, "it makes me afraid to ponder the nature of the demons that have possessed the minds of the artists who created the characters ...
 They are among the wiliest and most violently flamboyant ever to grace a fighting game."